ima-nyush/Critical-Data-Visualization-F19/other/current-assignments/README.md

 I try to copy assignments from the [main page](../../) to this place.
 Please point out to be if I fail to keep it updated.
 Thanks!

-##### Due Wednesday (2019/11/06):
-- Create a "quick and dirty" visualization using the data you have chosen to use for your project.
-  - The focus of this exercise is to make your data workable.
-  - Include at least one transition.
-  - Be as simple or fancy as you desire in the design of your visualization.

 ##### Due Monday (2019/11/11):
 - On Monday, November 11th, your **Data Story: Work in Progress Presentations** is due.